tumblr/XExtensionItem/README.md

-# X-Extension-Item
+# XExtensionItem

-X-Extension-Item is a tiny library allowing for easier sharing of structured data between iOS applications and share extensions.
+XExtensionItem is a tiny library allowing for easier sharing of structured data between iOS applications and share extensions.
 It is targeted at developers of both share extensions and apps that display a `UIActivityViewController`.

 ## Why?